 Obviously changing the word "sin" to "seething mass within" (like the Encyclopedia Britannica), "dark core of human personality", (like some modern scientists), "anti-human rights", "negative societal behavior" or calling sin

-something else, doesn't change the fact that we have an innate disobedience problem, nor does it change the resulting greed, fear, hatred, avarice, violence, inequality of wealth, slavery, suffering, sorrow and death that
+something else, doesn't change the fact that we have an innate disobedience problem, nor does it change the resulting greed, fear, hatred, avarice, violence, inequality of wealth, slavery, pain, other suffering, sorrow and death that

 Freedom is not only about what we can do, freedom is also about what we don't have to do, don't want to do and, freedom is about putting off what is too hard for now until later, when it becomes

 easier and we feel more like doing it.
 We all limit our own freedom, often without thinking twice, which is sometimes to our benefit (such as refraining from jumping off of a high building) and, sometimes to our

 detriment, leaving us fearful, tense and uptight (like conservative religious folks often are).
 Freedom is something sinners work on every day, whether or not they believe in Jesus and, whether or not they even realize it.